herzenschein/herz-quadlet/README.md

 generated services.
 * `journalctl --user-unit owncast`: see the logs for your Owncast container.
 * `podman stats owncast`: monitor the status of your Owncast container.
+* `journalctl enable-linger youruser`: let systemd services run while your user is not logged in.

 ## What do you need to use Quadlets?